 If you’re unsure where the neutral wire is in the fan housing, consult a professional or watch an installation video for your unit.
 Electrical work is hazardous for inexperienced DIY homeowners.

 Modern ceiling fans offer smart-home connectivity through devices like Google Assistant and Apple Home.
 With a device like Google Home, users can activate their ceiling fan and adjust the speed with voice controls.
 Lastly, some smart ceiling fans offer an integrated app for direct speed adjustment.
+And if you like DIY projects, you can learn how to bypass a ceiling fan switch.
+Just remember to be careful as it involves dealing with electricity.

 STAT: A 2020 EIA (Energy Information Agency) survey showed that 29% of Americans in a mixed-humid climate use a ceiling fan. (source)